 Let's talk about our relationship.

-You're an independent author with a passion, trying to get your book out into the world.
-We're a small group of passionate book nerds, and we want the world to love your work.
+You're an independent author with a passion, trying to bring your book to life.
+We're a small group of passionate book nerds in Saint Paul, Minnesota, and we want readers to love your work.

-There are about 1,000 different ways to publish a book, and you just want someone to help you figure out what to do.
-We've published over 1,000 books, and we're very good at helping authors figure out what to do.
+There are about 1,000 different ways to publish a book, and you just want someone to help you figure it out.
+We've published over 1,000 books since 1998, and we're very good at helping authors find the right path.

-That much we know for sure about our relationship.
+That much we know for sure.
 The rest of it is a beautiful mystery, because if we've learned anything in the past umpteen years, it's that no two authors and no two books are the same.
 That's what makes this work so interesting.
 That's why we can't wait to get to know YOU.

 Why Beaver's Pond Press?